PSAT, SAT and ACT FAQS

 If the student is highly motivated, the course can be restructured to 8 to 10 hours of total session time.
 This abbreviated course still covers all of the material, but places more responsibility on the student between sessions.
 There will be more between-session work done by the student, and introduces some time constraints in terms of addressing problem areas and ensuring mastery of the techniques.
 (Typically, the first 8 to 10 hours is spent introducing the material, and the remaining 8 to 10 hours is spent mastering it, with 2-3 additional practice tests taken between the sessions to help track progress and isolate areas that could use improvement.)

-Our tutors' approaches differ from that of the national test prep franchises in that our tutors are able to focus on helping every student maximize his individual score.
+Our approach differs from that of the national test prep franchises in that our tutors are able to focus on helping every student maximize his individual score.
 The franchise classroom-style programs are designed to help large groups of students overall, but they are less helpful in helping bright students excel, or in helping struggling students overcome their specific obstacles.
 Their teachers are not allowed to deviate from the material to help the motivated students push ahead, nor are they allowed to offer “non-approved” techniques to students who are struggling to understand a concept.
 Our tutors' one-on-one or small group approaches discover where each student needs the most help, and then target those specific areas to help students earn the score they want.

 When should our daughter/son begin PSAT, SAT or ACT prep sessions?